cropcrusaders/Windy-plugin-heat-units/README.md

   command reports `NoSuchKey`, wait a few minutes and retry—the CDN may still be propagating the asset.
 Persistent `NoSuchKey` responses indicate the release did not finish and the archive must be uploaded again.
+- **`npm run ensure:live` falls back to the local plugin metadata**: The `ensure:live` script now tries several sources when verifying the published metadata.
+It first checks the Windy Plugins CDN, then optional overrides (for example GitHub raw URLs supplied through `PLUGIN_CHECK_FALLBACK_URLS`), and finally the local `plugin.json`.
+If you see a warning that the local metadata was used, treat it as a signal that the public CDN could not be reached and double-check the latest upload in the Windy dashboard.

 ### Frequently asked questions